WILLE-DAC/documentation/WILLE by-laws.md

 <p align="center">
 <b>( article 12 )</b><br>
-Headquarters
+Headquarter
 </p>

-HQs are spaces for meetups and where members of the DAO can gather and collaborate together.
-Although not a necessity we consider their existence advantagious.

-I. Headquarters need to be accessible to DAO members and have appropriate maintenance.
-At least one member must be appointed to this end through democratic consenus.
+HQ is the space for meetups and where KREDIT operates.

-II.
-The choice for the location of these spaces must be made through democratic consensus on the on-line platform.
+I. The choice for the location of these spaces must be made through democratic consensus on the on-line platform.

 <p align="center">
 <b>( article 13 )</b><br>